canonical/temporal-k8s-operator/documentation/how-to/scaling.md

 temporal-k8s/0*           active    idle   10.1.232.26
 ```

-To confirm the four services can reach other, you can run
+To confirm the four services can reach each other, you can run
 `juju run temporal-admin-k8s/0 tctl args="adm cl d"`, you should see the output
 below.
 As can be seen from the output, the reachable members use the k8s pod IP
 address to communicate with other services.